Find a short-term rental in Berlin

-Tip: Some of these websites have the option to register your search criteria and then they send you daily or weekly mails with all flats in your categories.
+Tip: Some of these websites have the option to register your search criteria and then they send you daily or weekly emails with all flats in your categories.

-Websites specialising on classified ads have many flat ads as well:
+Websites specializing in classified ads have many flat ads as well:

 www.craigslist.de is probably less popular in Germany and reportedly often used for scams source so we do not recommend it here.

-Buildings in Berlin are mostly managed by agencies, the so called Hausverwaltung or HV.
-You can call a HV directly and ask if they have free flats.
+Buildings in Berlin are mostly managed by agencies, the so-called Hausverwaltung or HV.
+You can call an HV directly and ask if they have free flats.
 There is a list of property management agencies in Berlin here.
-Often the name and phone number of the agency is also written in the entrance of some buildings, usually near the mail boxes.
+Often the name and phone number of the agency are written at the entrance of some buildings, usually near the mailboxes.

-There are a couple of advantages in this: the tenant doesn't have to renovate anything in the flat like painting walls.
+There are a couple of advantages to this: the tenant doesn't have to renovate anything in the flat like painting walls.
 The property management has less work because they are presented with a new tenant.
 You have the advantage that there is no or less competition and that you know the flat already.
 In some cases, living for some time in a flat might legally entitle you to take over the flat from the former tenant.
-We recommend this organisation which offers tenants' counselling for a small monthly fee.
+We recommend this organization which offers tenants' counseling for a small monthly fee.

 Often tenants ask their followers to pay a premium to take over existing furniture like a kitchen.
 This gets misused to ask fantasy prices for very old stuff.
-While you might be in a weaker position as a Nachmieter because you want that flat so badly there are laws as to the extend of what tenants can ask as a premium.
-We recommend to use legal counseling from the Mieterverein in this case.
+While you might be in a weaker position as a Nachmieter because you want that flat so badly there are laws as to the extent of what tenants can ask as a premium.
+We recommend using legal counseling from the Mieterverein in this case.

 Hanging flyers with a reward for anybody who can arrange a flat might be an option too.
-These flyers are all over lamp posts, universtity billboards and malls in Berlin.
+These flyers are all over lamp posts, university billboards and malls in Berlin.